Smithy (1946 film): US release

 The film was not a success in America.
+Hall attributed this to the fact the film was re-edited to a much shorter running time.
 Randell later said, "Americans are not sufficiently familiar with the many personalities besides Sir Charles Kingsford-Smith who were depicted in the picture."

 Box office

 Smithy was the third-most popular film released in Australia in 1946.

 Legacy

 Pery was keen for Columbia to make further films in Australia.
 Harry Cohn, head of Columbia, however, was opposed to the idea.
 He later arranged for Smithy to be drastically re-cut and re-edited for its US release, calling it Pacific Adventure, removing references to Australia, along with Pery's credit.
+Filmink argued "while Smithy is a film to be treasured, admired and enjoyed, it’s a little sad watching it" becuse it was Hall's last feature.

 Cohn did offer Ron Randell a long-term contract in Hollywood, which the actor accepted.